Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/dmidecode.md

 **Test description**

-This test aims to verify that the DUT serial number is the same as it is expected.
+This test aims to verify that the DUT serial number is the same as specified in coreboot configuration.

 **Test configuration data**